-The female athlete triad is the interrelationship of amenorrhea, low energy availability, and decreased bone mineral density.
+Female Athlete Study: The female athlete triad is the interrelationship of low energy availability, menstrual dysfunction and decreased bone mineral density.
 Many young female athletes are afflicted with some aspect of this condition.
-It has been determined that up to 69% of women participating in sports such as running experience menstrual dysfunction, as compared to only 2-5% of the general population.
+Up to 69% of women participating in sports involving running activities and other endurance sports experience menstrual dysfunction, as compared to only 2-5% of the general population.
 A major concern associated with the female athlete triad is low bone mineral density.
 Decreased bone mineral density has been reported in 22-50% of female athletes as compared to 12% of the normal population.
-Decreased bone mineral density during adolescence puts these athletes at higher fracture risk.
+Decreased bone mineral density during adolescence puts these athletes at a higher risk for fracture.
 Therefore, it is imperative to address this serious and widespread issue.

 Bionutritionist Tara Holmes obtaining readings during the VO2 endurance test.